-I was staying at the Radisson Edwardian in Manchester recently, and something happened that affected my perception of the hotel.
+I was staying at the Radisson Edwardian in Manchester recently, (having been hired as a Sales Motivational Speaker for an event the next day) and something happened that affected my perception of the hotel.

 I’d put some clothing in for dry cleaning in the morning, and when I returned to my room later, I was greeted with this card on the bed.